-The accounting system used will conform with state requirements and with good accounting practices, providing for the appropriate separation of accounts, funds, and special monies.
+The accounting system used will conform with the Uniform Massachusetts Accounting System as well as good accounting practices, providing for the appropriate separation of accounts, funds, and special monies.

 The School Committee will receive periodic financial statements from the Superintendent showing the financial condition of the school department.
 Such other financial statements as may be determined necessary by either the Committee or the administration will be presented as found desirable.